tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/常见问题/计费计量_intl_en.md

 ### If my account has overdue payment and COS service is suspended, can I still access and download files via the COS console?

 If so, you cannot read or write any data to COS.
-All you can do using the console is top up your account.
-For more information, see [Arrears](https://intl.cloud.tencent.com/document/product/436/10044).
+All you can do using the console is pay the past due charges.
+For more information, see [Overdue Payment](https://intl.cloud.tencent.com/document/product/436/10044).